INSTERSTATE ACELA DELIVERS PROMISE DESPITE COMPROMISE

 CLINTON STARTS INTERSTATE HIGH SPEED RAIL, SORT OF

-Then in 1993, President Clinton’s USDOT began the first significant funding for High Speed Rail (HSR) service, as America started emerging from an economic recession.
-Clinton publicly stated the need for speeds like the French TGV to produce a 5-hour Boston-NYC-Washington trip time and frequent trains.
+As America started emerging from economic recession in 1993, President Clinton’s USDOT began the first funding for entry-level High Speed Rail (HSR) service.
+Clinton stated the need for speeds like the French TGV to produce a 5-hour Boston-NYC-Washington trip time and frequent trains.

 But TGV HSR service in Paris-Lyon corridor cost $6 billion from 1971-1981 for 274-miles of HSR-only tracks.
 Given Boston-NYC-Washington was 437 miles, had far more bridges and tunnels to upgrade, and 22 years more inflation, the cost to achieve similar results would likely be $18 billion.
 Since Congress would only approve $2 billion in economic stimulus funds and $2 billion more over the rest of his 8-year administration, Clinton’s USDOT needed a strategy with more focus, yet sure of success for high-profile impact.